linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 03.04.2023
+- Topic: Cloud Tags
+- Directory: /posts/2023/April/03
+- Description: ``` 🌥️🔖 We've introduced cloud tags on our cloud platforms!
+With cloud tags, you can now work even more productively and structure your files even better.
+It's now possible to quickly find, edit, and stay organized with large files across multiple terabytes. 🚀 ```

 ### 02.04.2023
 - Topic: Terms update
 - Directory: /posts/2023/April/02